palomachain/paloma.py/README.md

   <a href="https://github.com/paloma-money/paloma.py">GitHub Repository</a>
 </p></div>

-The Terra Software Development Kit (SDK) in Python is a simple library toolkit for building software that can interact with the Terra blockchain and provides simple abstractions over core data structures, serialization, key management, and API request generation.
+The Paloma Software Development Kit (SDK) in Python is a simple library toolkit for building software that can interact with the Paloma blockchain and provides simple abstractions over core data structures, serialization, key management, and API request generation.

 ## Features

 - Written in Python with extensive support libraries
 - Versatile support for key management solutions
-- Exposes the Terra API through LCDClient
+- Exposes the Paloma API through LCDClient

 <br/>